title: "The Myth of the Perfect Timing: Just Start Building" date: 2025-11-19 author: David Sanker

 AI Summary

-Key facts: - Airbnb started during the 2008 downturn, catering to budget needs. - LinkedIn launched with an MVP in 2003 to capture professional networking. - E-discovery firms gained early advantages by adopting nascent technologies.
+Key facts: - Airbnb launched during the 2008 downturn, adapting to rather than waiting out economic uncertainty. - LinkedIn launched with an MVP in 2003 to capture the professional networking niche before the space matured. - E-discovery early adopters gained competitive advantages by engaging with imperfect technology and shaping its development.

-Related topics: entrepreneurship, market conditions, startup strategy, legal technology, MVP (Minimum Viable Product), innovation, adaptability, Airbnb success
+Related topics: entrepreneurship, market conditions, startup strategy, legal technology, MVP (Minimum Viable Product), innovation, adaptability, early adoption